-Ascension Parish is centrally located in the state, right off of I-10 between Baton Rouge and New Orleans.
-It is unique in that it extends on both sides of the Mississippi River to include Donaldsonville.
+Ascension Parish is centrally located in Louisiana’s Sweet Spot, right off of I-10 between Baton Rouge and New Orleans.
+Interstate 10 and U.S. Highway 61 serves as its major thoroughfares through the parish.
 Ascension is made up of two cities and one town: The City of Gonzales, The City of Donaldsonville, and the Town of Sorrento.
+With an overall population of 126,604 and growing, covers approximately 300 square miles that extends on both sides of the Mississippi River.
 There are also 39 unincorporated communities and two census designated areas.

-Ascension Parish has been the backdrop of numerous films for over 50 years because of its diverse scenes and easy access.
+Ascension Parish has been the backdrop of numerous films for over 50 years because of its diverse scenes and easy access to highway, rail and waterways.
 Ascension offers producers rural, industrial, retail, and historic settings that are minutes from Interstate 10.
 This makes it the ideal setting for entire productions or shoots near Baton Rouge and New Orleans.
+Ascension Parish has museums, plantations, gardens, shopping, and dining from casual to exquisite, and over 1,900 hotel rooms, bed & breakfast and RV.

 To view film location options in Ascension Parish and the surrounding areas please click here.